SyedRoshanAli/2021648_CE408_A03/README.md

 <img width="564" alt="Screenshot 2024-12-14 at 1 37 34 AM" src="https://github.com/user-attachments/assets/1f044f18-f604-4fbb-a0b6-d3d69ac52a40" />

-# Running the Script in Docker
+# Running the Script in Docker(Click Raw option to see the output correctly)

 To execute the EDA script, the following command was used by me: